wakeupthecat/gastona/README.md

 features it has out of the box things like

 - rapid GUI building
-- SQL integrated
+- SQL (sqlite) and javascript (Rhino) integrated
+- powerful text generator (i.e. HTML)
 - scanning directories and parsing files
-- powerful text generator
-- communications using UDP and an amazing HTTP server integrated
+- communications using integrated UDP and HTTP servers

 All these are quite powerful tools for building application and using them with Gastona is really straightforward.

-It is a GPLv3 open source project implemented in java in two variants
+It is a GPLv3 open source project implemented in java in two variants (*)

 - Desktop/PC (gastona.jar) that runs in Windows, Linux, Raspberry Pi and Mac OSX
 - Android App (gastona.apk) for android smart phones and tablets